Learn about some of the schools and programs in Nashville, TN, that offer continuing education to adult learners.

 Adult programs in Nashville offer studies in areas such as accounting, business administration, education, law, and nursing.
 Flexible scheduling, which could include evening and weekend studies, as well as online availability of many courses makes these programs attractive to adults who might need to adhere to current work schedules or who have other obligations to meet.
 Most commonly, students of these adult programs will earn a bachelor's degree.

-View the table below for some quick stats about two Nashville schools that offer adult degrees, and read on to learn more details about the types programs that are available:
+View the table below for some quick stats about three Nashville schools that offer adult degrees, and read on to learn more details about the types programs that are available:

 Schools At a Glance

 - This 4-year private school offers courses on-campus and online.

 - The school has certificates, in addition to 2-year, 4-year and graduate degrees.

 - This is also a 4-year, private institution that offers on-campus and online courses.

 - The school offers 4-year and graduate degrees.